IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   **NOTE**: Conflicts with `image`.
 * `keys` - (Required, list) Comma separated IDs of ssh keys.
 * `generation` - (Optional, string) Generation of the server instance. valid values are gc, gt.
 Defaults to gc.
 * `primary_network_interface` - (Required, list) A nested block describing the primary network interface of this instance.
 We can have only one primary network interface.
-We can add multiple network interface using [ibm_is_instance_nic](../r/is_instance_nic.html.markdown).
 Nested `primary_network_interface` block have the following structure:
   * `name` - (Optional, string) The name of the network interface.
   * `port_speed` - (Required, int) Speed of the network interface.